John R. Rogers High School: Location filming

 Two movies have been filmed on location at the school.
 Vision Quest, a 1985 film starring Matthew Modine, Linda Fiorentino, and Ronny Cox, was filmed on the Rogers campus in 1984, primarily using the exterior, classrooms, and gymnasium.
 The school was referred to as "Thompson High School" in the story.
 Several students and graduates of the school were used as extras in the film.
 The wrestling team in the movie was portrayed by former members of the Pirates championship wrestling team, and coached by Ken Pelo, who had served as wrestling coach at Rogers for 37 years.
 In 1998, Pelo was inducted into the Washington State Wrestling Coaches Hall of Fame.

 In 2002, the thriller Hangman's Curse, based on the Frank Peretti novel of the same name and starring David Keith and Mel Harris, was filmed at the school.
 The story involves a mystery of school bullying, suicide, ghosts, and spiritual warfare, told from a Christian perspective.
-The film included hundreds of Rogers students were used as extras, with some earning significant screen time.
+The film included hundreds of Rogers students as extras, with some earning significant screen time.